cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-ying-zhu/index.md

 maintainers, component owners, and members of the larger community.

-This week the spotlight shines on Ying Zhu ([EdwinaZhu on GitHub](https://github.com/EdwinaZhu)), student at Carnegie Mellon University, graduating next year (if all goes well, ofcourse).
+This week the spotlight shines on Ying Zhu ([EdwinaZhu on GitHub](https://github.com/EdwinaZhu)), student at Carnegie Mellon University, graduating next year (if all goes well, of course).
 In June 2024 Ying graduated from Nanjing University a Bachelor of Science (Computer Science).